Zoe Norton Lodge

 Simon came on board as one of Going Down Swinging’s deputy editors in 2013, as a longtime reader and contributor of the journal.
 He has worked on the editorial committee of Voiceworks magazine and helped found Cottonmouth, a monthly zine and spoken word event based in Perth.
 He has published work in The Sleepers Almanac and harvest magazine, and read at Wordplay and the Perth Writers Festival.
 He is currently working on a PhD in American literature at the University of Western Australia.

-Megan left New Zealand late 2011 and jumped aboard the GDS ship soon after, taking on the editorship of The Blue Corner at the end of 2012.
+Megan left New Zealand late 2011 and jumped aboard the GDS ship soon after, taking on the editorship of the website at the end of 2012.
 She has a background in English literature and journalism, studying in New Zealand, Scotland and the United States.
-She also writes for various online and print publications, including The Big Issue, artsHub, The New Zealand Herald, Voiceworks, The Suburban Review and SPOOK magazine.
+She writes for various online and print publications, including The Big Issue, artsHub, The New Zealand Herald, Voiceworks, The Suburban Review and SPOOK magazine.
 She has performed creative work at Splinters, Newstead Short Story Tattoo and for The Suburban Review.

 Tai is a Melbourne visual artist, installation artist, illustrator, curator, and writer.
 Her work tends to humanism, warmth, and the comically absurd.
 Animals recur frequently, as do collage, recycling, and the presentation of art in unexpected ways or locations.
 Collaboration is a particular enthusiasm.
 Tai first worked with GDS when designing the CD cover artwork and insert booklet for Issue #25, back in 2007.
 She has received more than half a dozen arts grants, including being sent to Tokyo and to Berlin, and been featured in dozens of exhibitions and publications.